New York Crane Accident Lawyers

 Unfortunately, we cannot predict at the outset of your case whether it will become necessary for you to go to trial.
 Multiple factors can make a workers’ comp hearing or trial more likely in your case, including the severity of your injuries, the amount of losses you have incurred, and whether the parties you are seeking compensation from are contesting their liability or the extent of your injuries and losses.
 You can trust us to work hard to pursue full compensation for you as quickly as possible.
 Not only that, we’ll provide you with honest advice when we believe that going to court or trial will give you the best chance of obtaining the compensation and justice you deserve.

 Contact Us for Experienced Legal Help after a New York Crane Accident

-When you have been injured in a crane accident, you may have legal options for obtaining financial resources to help you in your recovery.
-Call Harris Keenan & Goldfarb at 800-724-6529 today for a free, no-obligation consultation.
+When you have been injured in a crane accident, you may have legal options for obtaining financial resources to help you recover.
+Call Harris Keenan & Goldfarb at 800-724-6529 today for a no-obligation consultation.
 You can speak with a New York personal injury lawyer from our firm about how we can assist you with securing compensation for your injuries and losses.

 BOOK AN APPOINTMENT

 How Can We Help?